-China’s economic and political growth, as well as future intentions are an increasingly interesting issue for debate.
+China’s economic and political growth, as well as future intentions, are an increasingly interesting issue for debate.
 Latvia is not an exception.
-While Beijing endeavoured to expand its foreign relations and economic might with infrastructure projects and investments, the Latvian political elite has expressed an increasing interest in cooperation and building long-term partnership.
-However, due to the lack of practical activities for mutual economic benefit, shadow of suspicion regarding the introduction of 5G, deterioration of EU-China relations and some other negative developments, political optimism of the Latvian elite has been decreasing.
+While Beijing endeavored to expand its foreign relations and economic might with infrastructure projects and investments, the Latvian political elite has expressed an increasing interest in cooperation and building a long-term partnership.
+However, due to the lack of practical activities for mutual economic benefit, a shadow of suspicion regarding the introduction of 5G, deterioration of EU-China relations and some other negative developments, the political optimism of the Latvian elite has been decreasing.
 According to opinion polls, the inhabitants of Latvia also look at China with some suspicion regarding its true intentions, thus placing it in a row with other external threats.

 Threat perceptions in Latvia

 In order to capture the specific nuances, it is necessary to examine these perceptions and to view them in a broader picture of the subjective perception of security within the Latvian society.
 This means exploring the public opinion in Latvia concerning China, existing fears and doubts regarding it, and integrating these perceptions in a wider conceptualization of security threats in four dimensions: perception of current security situation; relations between internal and external threats; attitudes towards specific external threats and prospects of the development of the security situation and the improvement of perceptions.